xueannafang/hsp_toolkit_prototype/HSP_MLocator/mloc_readme.md

 **\*log_M_loc.txt**

 - The first line of the log file is the initial guess.
-- The following three lines correspond to the set up of maximum iteration steps, learning rate, tolerence of converge, respectively.
+- The following three lines correspond to the set up of maximum iteration steps, learning rate, tolerance of converge, respectively.
 - The next line is the actual iteration steps.
 - Finally it is the predicted HSP of M.